ShuhaoZhang77w/Entropic_Vectors_via_NNs/README.md

 ## Directory `Section_IV_B`
 The files in this directory correspond to [1, Section IV.B], more specifically, Table I.

-For example, in directory `Table_I_-0.0893733002`, `result.txt` contains the score/index result, `h.txt` contains the entropic vector yileding this score/index result, and `p.txt` contains the PMF realizing this entropic vector.
+For example, in directory `Table_I_-0.0893733002`, `result.txt` contains the score result, `h.txt` contains the entropic vector yileding this score result, and `p.txt` contains the PMF realizing this entropic vector.

-Please note that the instance of Ingleton inequality used here is [1, Eq.
+Please note that the instance of Ingleton inequality used in these experiments is [1, Eq.
 (13)].

 ### Directory `Table_I_-0.0893733002`
-The files here correspond to the result in the first row of [1, Table I].
+The files here correspond to the result in the `first` row of [1, Table I].

 ### Directory `Table_I_-0.0925001031`
-The files here correspond to the result in the second row of [1, Table I].
+The files here correspond to the result in the `second` row of [1, Table I].

 ### Directory `Table_I_0.0281316527`
-The files here correspond to the result in the third row of [1, Table I].
+The files here correspond to the result in the `third` row of [1, Table I].

 ### Directory `Table_I_0.0288304141`
-The files here correspond to the result in the fourth row of [1, Table I].
+The files here correspond to the result in the `fourth` row of [1, Table I].

 ## Directory `Section_IV_C`
 The file in this directory corresponds to [1, Section IV.C], more specifically, Table II.

-The only file `Table_II_72.0437.ext` in this directory contains **2585** vertices which yields the result `72.0437%` in [1, Table II].
+The only file `Table_II_72.0437.ext` in this directory contains **2585** vertices, the convex hull of these vertices is the polytope which yields the result `72.0437%` in [1, Table II].

 To compute the volume of this polytope, one is highly suggested to use `lrs` with the `Estimation` feature.
 Thus, the end description of the file `Table_II_72.0437.ext` constains the following configuration: